 The graves are fairly near the gates.
 However, as you will see when you find them, there is nothing engraved on Julia Stephen‘s headstone, but Stella Hills‘s is visible next door.
 From the gates, take first unpaved path curving to the left; shortly after there is a narrow path at 90 degrees to the left; at this point Stella’s stone is visible at the top of the little path by the fence, behind which is Waterlow Park.
 While still on the bigger path, on your right is a black shiny gravestone with gold lettering to Benjamin E. K. Simmons, 1987.
 On the other side of Stella is an empty space: apparently, Jack Hills bought the space, but failed to take up his option in 1938 (no doubt the result of his second marriage).

 Thoby Stephen (1880–1906) was cremated and his ashes were also scattered there.
-Although Julia’s stone appears without lettering, there are a couple of lines at the bottom which you can just identify as referring to Thoby.
+Although Julia’s stone appears without lettering, there are a couple of lines at the bottom of the accompanying tablet referring to Thoby.

 For further information about Virginia Woolf’s half-sister, see Vanessa Curtis’s Stella and Virginia, an Unfinished Sisterhood, London: Cecil Woolf, 2001.
 Bloomsbury Heritage Series, No. 30.